Peculiar907/javascript-ta/readme.md

 ## Instructions

-This repo contains the accessment exercise for the Javascript Track Please perform the following instructions.
+This repo contains the assessment exercise for the Javascript Track Please perform the following instructions.

-* Fork this repository.
+- Fork this repository.
-* Clone the repository to your local computer.
+- Clone the repository to your local computer.
-* Add your solution to the specificied position.
+- Add your solution to the specificized position.
-* Commit your solution.
+- Commit your solution.
-* Push your update to your repository.
+- Push your update to your repository.
-* Submit your repository URL on the provided google form.
+- Submit your repository URL on the provided google form.

 ## Example